stepancheg/mh-lang/README.md

 }
 ```

-`Field.get` is invoked multiple times, each time it performs type check.
+`Field.get` is invoked multiple times, each time it performs a type check.

 Java `MethodHandle`s allow glueing multiple reflective operation together.
 Each reflective operation (field get/set, method call, constructor) is a `MethodHandle`,